Frequently Asked Questions

 A: It will depend on your child’s unique needs.
 In general, two sessions a week is appropriate for most students.
 We aim to be flexible as long as it doesn’t interfere with the student’s support systems.

-If you are interested in having in-person sessions this fall, let us know during your intake call and we will match you with someone who is offering that option.
+If you would like your OT tutor to support your student in person, please let us know during your intake call, and we will match you with a coach who is offering that option.

 A: Everyone!
 We work with students of all ages who have executive functioning challenges and complex learning profiles.
 Our experienced executive function tutors help students form positive habits and develop lifelong organizational skills that set them up for success in all areas of their life.
 However, any student can benefit, including those who have the foundational executive functioning skills.
 We strengthen existing skills, teach new ones, and help students internalize them.
 This gives them greater autonomy, independence, and confidence at school, at home, and in their social lives.